-When an UL RS is in the UL TCI state, reuse Rel-16 PL-RS framework
+When a periodic DL RS is in the UL or, if applicable, joint TCI state, PL-RS is determined according to the periodic DL RS

-When a DL RS is in the UL TCI state, select one of the following alternatives by RAN1#104bis-e:
+When a periodic DL RS is not configured in the UL or, if applicable, joint TCI state, select one of the following alternatives by RAN1#104bis-e:

 Alt1.
-PL-RS is included in UL TCI state
+PL-RS is always included in UL TCI state

 Alt2.
-PL-RS is associated with (but not included in) UL TCI state
+PL-RS can be associated with (but not included in) UL TCI state

-Proposal 1.5: On Rel.17 unified TCI framework:
+Proposal 1.5: On the setting of UL PC parameters except for PL-RS (P0, alpha, closed loop index) for Rel.17 unified TCI framework:

-The setting of UL PC parameters is at least associated with UL channel
+The setting of (P0, alpha, closed loop index) is at least associated with UL channel or UL RS

-Select one of the following alternatives by RAN1#104bis-e:
+Select one of the following alternatives by RAN1#104bis-e for PUCCH, PUSCH, and SRS separately:

-Alt1.
-The setting of UL PC parameters is also associated with UL TCI state
+Alt1A.
+The setting of (P0, alpha, closed loop index) is also associated with UL or (if applicable) joint TCI state

+Alt1B.
+The setting of (P0, alpha, closed loop index) is included with UL or (if applicable) joint TCI state

 Alt2.
-The setting of UL PC parameters is not associated with UL TCI state
+The setting of (P0, alpha, closed loop index) is not associated with UL or (if applicable) joint TCI state

 Table 2 Inputs: issue 1